Cocos2d: GUI

 Cocos2D provides primitives to represent common GUI elements in game scenes.
 This includes things like text boxes, labels, menus, buttons, and other common elements.

 Physics system

 Many Cocos2D implementations come with support for common 2D physics engines like Box2D and Chipmunk.

 Audio

 Various versions of Cocos2D have audio libraries that wrap OpenAL or other libraries to provide full audio capabilities.
 Features are dependent on the implementation of Cocos2D.

 Scripting support

 Support binding to JavaScript, Lua, and other engines exist for Cocos2D.
 For example, Cocos2d JavaScript Binding (JSB) for C/C++/Objective-C is the wrapper code that sits between native code and JavaScript code using Mozilla's SpiderMonkey.
-With JSB, you can accelerate your development process by writing your game using easy and flexible JavaScript.
+JSB lets developers write game code in JavaScript that calls into the underlying C/C++/Objective-C engine.